ON THIS PAGE: You will learn about the different ways doctors use to treat people with these types of sarcoma. To see other pages, use the menu.

-Many other research studies are now taking place to find out more about cediranib and other targeted therapies for ASPS (see the Latest Research section for more information).
+Clinical trials are taking place to find out more about treatments for rare sarcomas unique to specific body parts.
+See the Latest Research section for more information.

-Heart transplantation involves using a heart from a donor to replace the heart of a person with cardiac sarcoma.
-For a transplant to be successful, the patient will have to take immunosuppressive medication (medications that help a patient’s body accept the new heart).
-As a result of taking this medication, the patient could develop a new cancer or the sarcoma might come back; therefore, patients and their doctors should carefully consider and talk about this treatment option.
+For a transplant to be successful, the patient will have to take immunosuppressive medication to help the patient’s body accept the new organ.
+As a result of taking this medication, the patient could develop a new cancer or the sarcoma might come back.
+In addition, people may have to wait a long time for a donor organ to become available.
+Therefore, patients and their doctors should carefully consider and talk about this treatment option.

 Getting care for symptoms and side effects

 Sarcoma and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the tumor, an important part of cancer care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

 Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
 Any person, regardless of age or type and stage of cancer, may receive palliative care.
 It works best when palliative care is started as early as needed in the cancer treatment process.
 People often receive treatment for the tumor and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.